View products that support dmairfield.org

 Left, above, inside the terminal you see the robust structure of the ceiling, with old-style slant out windows painted over, and porcelainized light reflectors.
 According to Mr. Thomas, Dewey Simpson, the airfield manager, stored extra wings for the Boeing P-26 in those rafters.
 That airplane was prone to ground loops and when it happened he always had a spare wing to mount.

-Below, today the space is being used for Air Force Base storage, including what looks like a vertical stabilizer from an A-10.
+Below, today the space is being used for Air Force Base storage, including what looks like a vertical stabilizer from an A-10 at center.

 Terminal Storage